Blog

 The recent "colossal" ransomware attack on software manager Kaseya highlights the devastating potential of supply chain vulnerabilities.
 By compromising a single international company that remotely controls software for other businesses, attackers were able to impact thousands of organizations globally, ranging from large enterprises to small businesses.

-• International Reach: The impact extended beyond the U.S.; for example, one of Sweden’s largest grocery chains was forced to temporarily close nearly 800 stores.
+• International Scope: Despite the focus on U.S. companies, international firms have been severely hit.
+For instance, Coop, one of Sweden’s largest grocery chains, was forced to temporarily close nearly all of its 800 stores.